 In addition to obtaining the DSP’s consent, the QSE representing a proposed ADER must execute a supplement to its Standard Form Market Participant Agreement and submit it to ERCOT for counter-signature.
 The “Supplement to the Standard Form Market Participant Agreement” (hereinafter “QSE Supplement”), Appendix B to this document, is available on the Pilot Projects page of the ERCOT website.

-The “DSP Acknowledgment” and the “QSE Supplement,” as well as the “Details of the Aggregation,” as described above, shall be submitted as a package to ERCOT via e-mail to pilotprojects@ercot.com.
+The “DSP Acknowledgment” and the “QSE Supplement,” as well as the “Details of the Aggregation,” as described above, shall be submitted as a package to ERCOT via e-mail to pilotprojects@ercot.com and carbon copy the DSP and Resource Entity (RE).
 QSEs may request that a secure email account be created with ERCOT if using standard email is of concern.

 Upon receiving the three documents noted above, ERCOT will review the documents.
 ERCOT may reject the submission for the following reasons: